mogenius/docs/mogenius/docs/services/nestjs.md

 [Learn more about how to manage resources for services](./../cloud-management/resource-management.md)

 **How to deploy NestJS**
-To initiate a NestJS project with mogenius you can add it as a service to your cloudspace.
+To initiate a NestJS project, add it as a service to your cloudspace.
 Select NestJS from the service library and follow the instructions.
-We have written a detailed tutorial on [how to launch NestJS with mogenius](./../tutorials/how%20to%20deploy%20nestjs.md).
+There is a detailed tutorial available on [how to launch NestJS with mogenius](./../tutorials/how%20to%20deploy%20nestjs.md).